AGPT practice and supervisor handbook

 The role of the practice manager

 As a practice manager, you’re a valuable member of the supervision team, helping to ensure the registrar’s training placement goes smoothly.
-You’ll often be the first person they’ll contact for assistance with a range of queries.
+You’ll often be the first person they’ll contact for assistance with a range of queries and you will be our first point of contact regarding training practice issues.

 You can support your registrar by:

-• ensuring the registrar knows who to go to for the different aspects of their role
+- ensuring they know who to go to for the different aspects of their role

-• acting as a conduit for their primary and secondary supervisors to ensure wrap-around support is in place throughout the placement
+- acting as a conduit to their supervisors to ensure wrap-around support is in place throughout the placement

 You also have an important role in providing feedback.

 You’ll receive feedback about the registrar from their patients and other practice staff and practitioners.
-This feedback is valuable in helping the registrar develop their skills, but it does need to be given sensitively.
-This feedback should also be shared with the relevant members of the supervision team, as appropriate.
-At the beginning of the training term, discuss and document the process for two-way feedback with the registrar and their supervisor.
+This feedback is valuable in helping the registrar develop their skills, but it does need to be given sensitively and in the context of your relationship with your registrar.
+The feedback you receive from others about the registrar should also be shared with the relevant members of the supervision team, as appropriate.
+At the beginning of the training term, discuss the process for two-way feedback with the registrar and their supervisor and consider scheduling regular opportunities for this to occur.
+Many problems are avoided when there are frequent opportunities for communication.

-If you’re new to being the practice manager of an accredited practice, the local RACGP program team and your regional practice liaison officer will give you an orientation and provide ongoing support.
-GPSA can also provide support for orientation and ongoing support.
+If you’re new to being the practice manager of an accredited practice, the local RACGP program team and your regional practice manager liaison officer will orientate you to the program and provide ongoing support.
+GPSA can also provide valuable support.

 The role of the supervisory team